JimzyLui/DevLeague-Modules/Day0/installFest.md

 When ready to save and exit, press `ESC` to leave Insert Mode and go back to Command Mode.
 Now you can move around again with the movement keys.

 ### Useful plugins
-With the `.zshrc` file still open in `vi`, find the line with the code `plugins` and change it to look like the line below, order doesn't matter:
+With the `.zshrc` file still open in `vim`, find the line with the code `plugins` and change it to look like the line below, order doesn't matter:

 `plugins=(osx git npm brew github node sublime)`